Dallas Transportation

 Train Station

-Amtrak is hosted by Union Station located at 400 South Houston Street.
-Oddly, there is no Dallas-Houston rail service, but a once daily Amtrak Texas Eagle: serves San Antonio-Austin-Dallas-Little Rock-St. Louis-Chicago.
+Amtrak is hosted by Dallas Union Station, located at 400 South Houston Street.
+Oddly, there is no Dallas-Houston rail service, but a once-daily round-trip, Amtrak Texas Eagle, serves San Antonio-Austin-Dallas-Little Rock-St. Louis-Chicago.

-A private company has active plans to build a Dallas-Houston High-Speed Rail line this decade if they continue overcoming obstacles.
+A private company has active plans to build a Dallas-Houston High-Speed Rail line if it continues overcoming obstacles.
 The HSR line will complete the journey in 90 minutes.
 Some time afterward, it would connect with the emerging Interstate High-Speed Rail System.
-See this important article about Interstate High Speed Rail Progreess.
+See this important article about Interstate High Speed Rail Progress.

 Tours